johnarchuletta/react/README.md

 # Getting Started

-Before you do anything, do these two steps:
+In order for the server to start without any errors, do these two steps first:

 1. Create a database that has a table named `users`, which has the columns `firstName`, `lastName`, `createdAt`, and `updatedAt` in it.

     It is recommended to put at least one entry into this table for testing purposes.

-    This table exists only as an example and you are free to remove it at any time - just remember to remove the `user` route and controller if and when you do.
+    This table exists only as an example and you are free to remove it at any time.
+Remember to remove the `user` route and controller if and when you do.

-    You can check if your database is working correctly by going to `localhost:8080/users` after doing the next step.

 2. Create `/database/database.config.js`, which should look like this: